Is Eczema Keeping Your Baby Up At Night? Here's How to Help!

 Welcoming a baby into the world is an incredible experience, but it often comes with a rollercoaster of challenges for new parents.
 One common challenge: eczema, also known as atopic dermatitis.
 This common skin condition affects an estimated 16.5% of children in the United States, and 60% of people with eczema develop it within their first year of life [1], [2].

 Eczema itch makes it difficult for babies and young children–and their parents and caregivers–to get a good night’s sleep.
+Eczema keeping your baby up at night can be particularly distressing for everyone involved.
 Practicing healthy sleep hygiene and managing eczema symptoms can go a long way towards ensuring you and your little one get the rest you need.

 Understanding Eczema